NordicSemiconductor/pc-nrfconnect-launcher/README.md

 ## Firmware detection and programming

 Firmware detection and programming requires that nRF Connect can load nrfjprog libraries.
 If you see the message *CouldNotFindJprogDLL* in the log, then follow the steps below.

-### Windows

-Download and install the latest [nRF5x-Command-Line-Tools](https://www.nordicsemi.com/eng/nordic/Products/nRF51822/nRF5x-Command-Line-Tools-Win32/33444), and restart nRF Connect.
-The nrfjprog libraries will then be loaded from registry.

 ### Linux and macOS